jshawl/slackbot-reminders/readme.md

 Everything before the ";" is the reminder.
 Everything after the semi-colon is when the reminder will be sent back.
 The complete list of available time descriptions can be found here - https://github.com/mojombo/chronic#examples

+The bot will reply with your reminder at the specified time via direct message.

 ## Local Setup

 ### Configure Environment Variables